sgoemans/BowerGulpJasminePhantomjs/README.md

 });
 ```

-#####25) The build task should only continue to its end if the lint and jscs tasks have finished successfully.
+#####25) The build task must only continue to the usemin step if the lint and jscs tasks have finished successfully.

 To accomplish that, modify the build task as follows:

 ```javascript
 gulp.task('build', [ 'lint', 'jscs' ], function() {
    return gulp.src('src/*.html')